CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="SpikeyBot..onDisconnect"></a>

 ### SpikeyBot~onDisconnect(event) ℗
-The bot has disconnected from Discord.
+The bot has disconnected from Discord and will not be attempting to reconnect.

 **Kind**: inner method of [<code>SpikeyBot</code>](#SpikeyBot)
 **Access**: private